-New In-Person MBA Program – Complete the MBA in General Management in just one year by taking classes in our new cohort program beginning in the 2019 Spring semester.
+New In-Person MBA Program – Complete the MBA in General Management in just one year by taking classes in our new cohort program which will start in the summer of each year.
 You do not need to be a business major, in fact this program is designed for non-business majors who are interested in adding business and managerial skills to any bachelor’s degree.
 Learn More!

 Plymouth State’s MBA in General Management is designed to give you an in-depth understanding of essential concepts from different areas of the business world.
 Working with faculty members who have real-world experience in business, industry, and government, you can tailor your program by selecting from a wide variety of business and business-related electives which can be completed entirely online or through our in-person cohort.

 PSU Communication and Media Studies students may consider a 3+1 option to complete your bachelor’s degree in an accelerated three year model, then move into the +1 MBA program for your fourth year at Plymouth State.
 Learn More!

 Online Option – The MBA program will continue to be offered entirely online for students who prefer a non-cohort option or live a distance from the PSU campus.
 Coursework in the online program can be completed part-time or full-time, and with rolling admission you can start throughout the year for the next available semester.

 *International students who are interested in studying in the US, should contact the Graduate Admissions Office for more information about the in-person MBA cohort option.

 Choose the 36-credit MBA program by itself, add a graduate certificate to your degree, or take the graduate certificate classes for professional development.

 Two graduate certificate programs have been developed for students to focus their studies in a particular area of the business environment.
 The certificates consist of a minimum of 12 credits, and can be pursued as a post-baccalaureate certificate, or in addition to an MBA degree.
 Choose from the following options: